kluete/recover_itunes/README.md

 * I hate the iTunes desktop app and can't use it on Linux anyway
 * audio finderprinting is unreliable

-This may also be of interest to you to learn about iTunes' SQLite database.
+This may also be of interest to learn about iTunes' SQLite database.

 ## Requirements

-* Lua 5.3 because its support for 64-bit integers lets you use SQLite indices as-is
+* [Lua 5.3](http://github.com/lua) because its support for 64-bit integers lets you use SQLite indices as-is
-either:
-* a native lsqlite.so dynamic library, built for Lua 5.3
 * the command-line sqlite3 binary
+* OR a native lsqlite.so dynamic library, built for Lua 5.3
 * AtomicParsely to write MP4 meta-tags

 On Debian you'd do something like

 ```shell
 apt-get install lua5.3 sqlite3 atomicparsley
 ```